GoAuditsGoAudits

 • Care Home Safety Checklist

-Key Elements of an Effective Incident Reporting System in Healthcare
+Key Elements of an Incident Reporting System in Healthcare

 To ensure comprehensive documentation and facilitate meaningful analysis, it’s essential to include the following key elements: